aryarahimi1/Mac-text-to-speech/README.md

 # 🗣️ Text to Speech Web App

-A simple and elegant text-to-speech web application built with Streamlit that converts your text into speech using macOS's built-in `say` command or ElevenLabs' API for premium AI voices.
+A simple and elegant text-to-speech web application built with Streamlit that converts your text into speech using:

+- macOS's built‑in `say` command (free, offline)
+- ElevenLabs API (premium AI voices)
+- Kokoro (local, open‑weight neural TTS — runs entirely on your machine)

 ## ✨ Features